What To Do When Your Thermostat Is Blinking “Heat On”

 Check The Circuit Breaker

 Sometimes, the blinking “Heat On” is a sign that the heating system isn’t getting power.
 Go to your electrical panel and check if the circuit breaker for your furnace or heat pump has tripped.
-When it has, reset it by switching it off and then back on.
+If it has, reset it by switching it off and then back on.

 Inspect The Thermostat Settings